Getting started

 evolution effects in a single transaction. `eventId` provides idempotency —

-re-sending the same id returns the cached effect.
+re-sending the same id returns the cached effect without re-applying rules.

 When an event satisfies the next evolution condition, the SDK response includes